Bengals' lesser lights to shine

 The momentum shift was enough to see them go on to lose in overtime and the subsequent post mortem into what went wrong highlighted again the disconnect between offensive co-ordinator Todd Haley and quarterback Ben Roethlisberger.

 The latter felt the wrong plays were being called in the second half to give them the best chance of victory with Haley's more conservative strategy not sitting particuraly well with Big Ben's more free-wheeling approach.

-So it has been up to head coach Mike Tomlin to try and get all parties singing from the same hymn sheet - apparently Roethlisberger has apologised - ahead of what he has labelled an "enormous week".
+So it has been up to head coach Mike Tomlin to try and get all parties reading from the same hymn sheet - apparently Roethlisberger has apologised - ahead of what he has labelled an "enormous week".

 Injuries in the secondary are hurting the Steelers as well so do the Bengals have enough about them to take advantage when it matters?